nanogchen/polyGraft/README.md

 3. Chen, Guang, and Elena Dormidontova.
 "PEO-Grafted Gold Nanopore: Grafting Density, Chain Length, and Curvature Effects."
 Macromolecules 55.12 (2022): 5222-5232. https://doi.org/10.1021/acs.macromol.2c00323

 # How to use
-Representative examples are given in the **examples*** directories.
+Representative examples are given in the **examples*** directory.
 For any nanostructure generation, it takes two steps generally:
 1. generate or import the substrate material (hard or soft), and polymer (gro and itp or data files);
 2. generate the structure and topology using polyGraft.
 For poly-g-hard, the files are in .gro/.itp or .data format, while for poly-g-soft, they are in pdb/rtp format.